 Letter to Home Secretary on immigration detention

 A group of 10 organisations have written to the Home Secretary raising concerns about the risk of an outbreak in an immigration detention and calls for the release of all immigration detainees.
 You can read the full letter here and coverage in the Guardian here.

 Detention Action also coordinated a pre-action protocol (PAP) challenging the use of detention during the COVID-19 pandemic, which you can read about here.

-Changes to the asylum and immigration processes due to COVID19 explained here: https://righttoremain.org.uk/
+Right to Remain have explained changes to the asylum and immigration processes due to COVID-19 here.

 Women's Aid have issued safety advice for survivors here.

 Caribbean and African Health Network (CAHN) have shared information about Covid-19 and Sickle Cell Disorders here.